Does this test have other names?

-A heel-prick test carries risks that include bleeding, infection, or bruising.
-When
+Having a heel-prick test carries some risks.
+These include bleeding, infection, or

-the needle pricks your baby's heel, he or she may feel a slight stinging sensation
+bruising.
+When the needle pricks your baby's heel, he or she may feel a slight sting

 or pain.
-Afterward, the site may be slightly sore.
+Afterward, the site may be sore.

 What might affect my child's test results?